solana-foundation/developer-content/content/cookbook/transactions/add-priority-fees.md

   var estimatedComputeUnits = await getComputeUnitEstimate(transactionMessage);
   // While these estimates are quite accurate they are not perfect.
 So you may want to add a
   // buffer if you expect that the transaction may consume more compute units than estimated.
-  // You would need to invent time travel to exactly know what the transaction will consume when
+  // Its not possible to exactly know what the transaction will consume when
   // you send it in the future.
+The state may change.
 You can add a buffer to the estimate to account for this.
   // estimatedComputeUnits += 1000;
   // estimatedComputeUnits *= 1.1;
   // You can read more about the issue here: https://github.com/solana-labs/solana-web3.js/tree/master/packages/library#getcomputeunitestimatefortransactionmessagefactoryrpc